eddietejeda/linkbird-app/views/static/privacy.md

 ##### Use of cookies, log files, and tracking

 * LinkBird's subscription fees ensure that the app is sustainable without ads.
-* The site purposefully avoids using any form of tracking cookies, even avoiding tools like Google Analytics.
 * Cookies are primarily used for session management.
 * Basic fuzzy fingerprinting is used to help you manage and protect your active sessions in the [security page](/security) and not associated with any other data.
 * Server logs are used only for performance and technical diagnostics using New Relic.
-* After 1000 links, old data is deleted automatically daily.
+* After 1000 links, a daily script automatically deletes old tweets.

 ##### Contact information

 For questions, contact privacy@linkbird.app

-Effective: Sept 18, 2020
+Effective: Oct 6, 2020